 Amex Membership Rewards Points are Valuable–Here’s How to Use Them

 American Express was an innovator in the credit card space.
-They were the first to come out with a premium credit card geared for travelers (Platinum Card), and still is one of the best credit cards on the market.
+They were the first to come out with a premium credit card geared for travelers, and is still is one of the best credit cards on the market.
 Amex cards earn their own points currency, Membership Rewards, which can be very valuable for booking award travel.
 Here is how to book the very best awards with the Membership Rewards program.

 Membership Rewards points are earned from a number of credit cards.
 These include: